JuliaPOMDP/DiscreteValueIteration.jl/README.md

 ```

 ## Usage

+The following functions must be defined in order to use DiscreteValueIteration:

+[comment]: <> (
 To use the DiscreteValueIteration module, begin your code by adding the maximum number of processors you would like to
 use, and export the module